 Master Fung of Xiaolin Showdown is a classic example, being an actual Chinese monk.
 Not only is he filled with wisdom (And the cheesy sayings that come with it), he's also a force to be reckoned with when he fights, taking on several of Chase Young's tiger minions at once and winning, and in one instance, fighting Chase and Wuya in a wheelchair and holding his own.
 However, due to his age, he doesn't quite have the energy to keep it up...

-Mrs. Twombly in Littlest Pet Shop (2012) was a master of kung-fu quilting until a Career-Ending Injury in 1969.
+Mrs. Twombly in Littlest Pet Shop (2012) was a master (and the founder) of kung-fu quilting until a Career-Ending Injury in 1969.
 (The series is set in the present.)
 She eventually recovered and kept her skills sharp in private but chose to permanently retire, having turned to teaching upon request.

 Ueshiba Morihei, founder of Aikido, now pictured above.
 If that throw looks effortless, it's because he was above effort.
 In Japan he is referred to as O-Sensei, the Great Teacher.
 He's the Old Master of other Old Masters.
 It helps that Aikido is based on passivity and indirectness, but seriously, that guy was like 90 pounds.